 If you continue to not file your past due returns, the Internal Revenue Service will start to be proactive.
 The following might happen:

 - Penalties and interest will be added onto the amount of tax due

 - The IRS will file a substitute return.
 This return will be based solely on tax documents that are reported to the IRS.
 IT will not include additional expenses and exemptions that you might be entitled to.
 This means that there is a chance that the IRS could overstate your tax liability.

 - Once the IRS files a substitute return and has assessed the tax owed, they will start the collection process against the taxpayer.
 This means that levies could be placed on wages and bank accounts, or a federal tax lien will be made against property owned.

-Even if the IRS has filed a substitute return on your behalf, it is not too late to act.
+Even if the IRS has filed a substitute return on your behalf when you have unfiled tax returns, it is not too late to act.
 With the help of an experienced New York Tax Attorney, you can still file your own return, making sure to include all exemptions, credits, and deductions you are allowed.